PX4/PX4-user_guide/en/simulation/multi_vehicle_simulation_gazebo.md

 <a id="with_dds"></a>
 ### Build and Test (RTPS/DDS)

-To simulate multiple vehicles based on RTPS/DDS in Gazebo, use the `gazebo_sitl_multiple_run.sh` command in the terminal with the `-t px4_sitl_rtps` option from the root of the *PX4-Autopilot* tree (as described above).
+To simulate multiple vehicles based on RTPS/DDS in Gazebo, use the `Tools/gazebo/sitl_multiple_run.sh` command in the terminal with the `-t px4_sitl_rtps` option from the root of the *PX4-Autopilot* tree (as described above).
 Here we will use the `-t px4_sitl_rtps` option, which sets that we will use RTPS for communicating with PX4 rather than the MAVLink Simulation API.
 This builds and runs the `iris` model and **by default also starts the microRTPS client** (you can change the model using the `-m` parameter).